JuliaData/DataFrames.jl/docs/src/man/basics.md

 true
 ```

-If select only some rows from a data frame the mutation is peformed in place, i.e.
+If in indexing you select a subset of rows from a data frame the mutation is
-writing to an existing vector.
+performed in place, i.e. writing to an existing vector.
 Below setting values of column `:Job` in rows `1:3` to values `[2, 4, 6]`:

 ```jldoctest dataframe